 The following conclusion principles are agreed for key issue #3.

-Authorization/authentication results of a user identifier/user profile can be exposed by NEF to an authorized AF (e.g., an AF that owns user identifier/user profile)
+User consent aspects about any potential exposure of user identity information (including verification result) should be checked by SA WG3.

-User identifier verification results (whether a user identifier is currently active with a subscription identifier) can be exposed by a NEF API to an authorized AF.
+User identifier verification result can be exposed by a NEF API to an authorized AF.

+This is to enable a service, where a 3rd party AF can trust a User accessing its services using the User Identifier based on the verification result (i.e. success or failure) obtained from MNO.

+NOTE: How an AF is authorized to receive information about user identity will be addressed by SA WG3.

 Editor’s Note: The above conclusion principles are only tentatively agreed.

 Editor’s Note: Exposure of other content of user identity profile will be justified with relevant use cases or service requirements once the contents of user identity profile is finalised.